-International Journal of Mathematics And its Applications On Complements and Relative Complements in Distributive Soft Rough Lattice Research Article P.Geetha^{1} and C.Shyamala Devi2 - 1 Assistant Professor, Department of Mathematics, V.V.
+International Journal of Mathematics And its Applications Complements and Relative Complements in Modular Soft Rough Lattice Research Article P.Geetha^{1} and S.Subharanjani2 - 1 Assistant Professor, Department of Mathematics, V.V.
 Vanniaperumal College for Women, Virudhunagar, Tamilnadu, India. - 2 M.phil Scholar, Department of Mathematics, V.V.Vanniaperumal College for Women, Virudhunagar, Tamilnadu, India.
 Abstract:

-Soft sets and rough sets are both mathematical tools for dealing with problems that contain uncertainty.
-Soft rough set is a connection between these two mathematical approaches to vagueness and it is the generalization of rough set with respect to the soft approximation space.
-Nagarajan et al. [9] defined the direct product of soft lattices.
-The complements of soft lattice has been given by Nagarajan et al. [10].
+Soft sets and rough sets are both the mathematical tools for dealing the problems of uncertainty.
+Soft rough set is the connection between these two mathematical approaches to vagueness and it is the generalization of rough set with respect to the soft approximation space.
+E.K.R.Nagarajan et al. defined the direct product of soft lattices.
+The complements of soft lattice has been given by E.K.R.
+Nagarajan et al. [11].
 The complements of rough set has been defined by Ameri et al. [1].
-In this paper, we first define complements of soft rough set and also define the complements and relative complements of soft rough lattice.
-We discuss some theorems related to the complements and relative complements of distributive soft rough lattice with an example.
-MSC:
+In this paper we first define the complements of soft rough set and also the complements and relative complements of modular soft rough lattice.
+We discuss some theorems related to the complements and relative complements of modular soft rough lattice with an example.
+MSC: 06C2 Keywords: Soft set, rough set, soft rough set, complement of soft rough set, complement of soft rough lattice and relative complement of soft rough lattice. © JS Publication.